Michelle-LZY/Extended_Stat_Programming-2023/README.md

 - [x] Create a vector 'b' that hold the m most commonly occuring words. (m ≈ 1000)
 - [x] Make the matrices of common word triplets(T) and pairs(P).

-# Task 8: Xinran Zhu
+# Task 8: Xinran Zhu, Bo Gao
 - [ ] Write code to simulate 50-word sections from your model.
       Do this by using the model to simulate integers indexing words in vector 'b'.
       Then print out the corresponding text with 'cat'.